ttran9/laravel-reactjs-tutorial/README.md

 -   This repository will follow this tutorial [here](https://www.youtube.com/playlist?list=PLTXFz3WKxvNJZo1T0-ypVBWD0MfJtshav).

--   The first commit will have the changes up to the end of video 1 which is just setting up the app and generating boilerplate code.
+-   Starting at video5's branch I decided to ignore changes to the public/js/app.js as this would constantly need to be pushed every time changes were made.